 The 800 pages that follow don't offer an answer as much as an exploration of the 31 years the group spent reconciling that question—and reshaping the course of pop and electronic music in the process.
 It's less salacious tell-all (though, there's certainly plenty of that) than a story about connection and creation after loss, a warts-and-all look at how death and success perpetually defined and fractured the band as they sought to make sense of who they were in the wake of the tragedy from which New Order was born.

 Substance offers a comprehensive, and, depending whom you ask, controversial history that scrubs the mystique from the influential dance rock greats.
-Beneath section titles like "Marooned in the middle of puke" and "Turns out his cure for jetlag was the biggest line of coke I'd ever seen," Hook details New Order's hedonistic highs and lows alongside the less sexy details like the band's financial strife and his personal struggles with depression, addiction, and domestic abuse at the hands of his late wife, the popular English comedian Caroline Aherne.
+Beneath chapter titles like "Marooned in the middle of puke" and "Turns out his cure for jetlag was the biggest line of coke I'd ever seen," Hook details New Order's hedonistic highs and lows alongside the less sexy details like the band's financial strife and his personal struggles with depression, addiction, and domestic abuse at the hands of his late wife, the popular English comedian Caroline Aherne.

 Noisey: As you started writing the book, did you know that you wanted it to be this sort of warts-and-all retrospective?

 Peter Hook: Oh God, yeah.
 You know, it's a salutary lesson, life, and the only way you get help in life is by other people's experience.
 So, with a lot of the things I've been through, especially like the spousal abuse that I suffered, and the alcoholism and the drug addiction, you know, it was obvious that you needed to put it in.
 Because it was a very difficult thing that you went through.
 And people that helped you, you also deserve it really, and need to give other people the chance if they need it.
 You know, I needed a lot of inspiration to get through those.
 Two terrible lows, and yeah, it's nice if you can inspire someone else that's going through it just to show that other people suffer too.